ccc-ffm/CCC-TV/README.md

 ## About ##

 ### English ###
-The Chaos Computer Club is Europe's largest hacker community and allows people from all over the world, with a large variety of interests, to meet up and discuss various topics.

-They are mainly organised in small groups/get-togethers but also organise large conferences.
+The Chaos Computer Club is Europe's largest hacker community and allows people with a wide range of interests from all over the world to meet up and discuss various topics.
+The club generally meets in small groups/get-togethers, but also hosts large conferences.
 Here they tinker, talk and exchange ideas.
-Technical barriers are overcome, new things created and old ones taken appart.
-Discussions range from technical to political and social topics, always keeping communication and exchange of ideas and information in mind.
+Technical barriers are overcome, new things created and old ones taken apart.
+Discussions range from technological to political and social topics, with a focus on communication and exchange of ideas and information.

-For many years the Chaos Computer Club has created videos, which document the many talks and activities, making them available via various platforms.
-Creating the CCC-TV now allows users to access this video material in a comfortable manner via their Apple TV and gives an insight into the club's activities.
+For over fifteen years, the Chaos Computer Club has created videos to document the many talks and activities, many of which are available via various platforms.
+The CCC-TV now allows users to comfortably access this video material via their Apple TV and provides an insight into the club's activities.

-Simply sit down, select the CCC-TV app and immense yourself in the wonderful world of the Chaos Computer Club.
+Just relax on your couch, select the CCC-TV app and immerse yourself in the wonderful world of the Chaos Computer Club.

 ### German
 Der Chaos Computer Club ist Europas größte Hackervereinigung und ein Treffpunkt für vielfältig interessierte Menschen aus der ganzen Welt.